 Hence it’s essential to use a VPN service to harness the full power of the internet in Singapore.
 Short for Virtual Private Network, a VPN encrypts all the internet traffic flowing to and from your device and tunnels it via an intermediary server outside your location.
 It’s impossible for hackers or surveillance agencies to keep track of what you’re doing online, including which websites you’re visiting and the content you stream.

 A VPN service is also a handy tool for expatriates living in Singapore looking to unlock local media content from back home such as BBC iPlayer, Netflix, Hulu, Amazon Prime Video, SkyGo, ESPN, BeIN Sports or any number of other streaming services.

-We cover five recommended providers in more detail, but if you’re in a hurry, here is our list of the best VPNs for Singapore:
+We cover five recommended providers in more detail, but if you’re in a hurry, here is our list of the top VPNs for Singapore.